jupiter0fire/OoTMMR_tracker_pack/README.md

 - Click on a dungeon name to mark it as a mq dungeon (white letters = regular dungeon, red letters = mq dungeon).

+- For best results use keysanity options to see the new checks and items added with the newest upodates.

 ## Unsupported Settings

-- Dungeon Reward Shuffle Anywhere
+- Dungeon Reward Shuffle Anywhere      }
-- Boss Entrance Shuffle
+- Boss Entrance Shuffle                } In testing
-- Dungeon Entrance Shuffle
+- Dungeon Entrance Shuffle             }

 ## TODOs:

 - [ ] Delete unused lua/json parts
-- [X] Add new items within tracker on MM side ( scales, strength upgrade, tunic, boots, Clocks As Items)
+- [X] Add new items within tracker on MM side
-- [X] Add new items within tracker on OOT side ( Masks )
+- [X] Add new items within tracker on OOT side
 - [X] Add Ocarina Buttons within tracker on both sides
 - [X] Update OoT Logic for Stone Mask
 - [X] Update OoT Logic for Blast Mask